vtexdocs/help-center-content/docs/announcements/en/offer-credit-to-your-best-customers-with-customer-credit.md

 author: 245tA425AIeioKAk2eaiwS
 slug: offer-credit-to-your-best-customers-with-customer-credit
 legacySlug: offer-credit-to-your-best-customers-with-customer-credit
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Credit Control will be replaced by VTEX's new credit solution for your store's clients.
+announcementSynopsisEN: 'Credit Control will be replaced by VTEX's new credit solution for your store's clients. '
 ---

 __Customer Credit__ is VTEX's new solution for your store to offer credit to its best customers.
 Launched today, it brings several features that didn't exist within Credit Control: More deadline and installments options, authentication and credit available right on your store's checkout, and a pre-authorization and capture system more like the ones used by credit card payments.